2021 Canadian Premier League season

-The 2021 Canadian Premier League season was the third season of the Canadian Premier League, the top level of Canadian soccer.
+The 2021 Canadian Premier League season was the third season of the Canadian Premier League, the top men's professional level of the Canadian Soccer Association's league system.
 Forge FC were defending champions, after defeating HFX Wanderers FC in the 2020 final.

 The season was planned to commence on May 22, the Victoria Day weekend, pending the approval of government authorities and the state of the COVID-19 pandemic in Canada.
 However, on May 14, it was announced that the start was to be pushed back to mid-June or early July.

 On June 5, the league committed to a full 28-match season, but that the season would begin in a single-site bubble at IG Field in Winnipeg, Manitoba, promoted as "The Kickoff", with each team playing eight matches between June 26 and July 24.
 All matches were played behind closed doors and in compliance with Manitoba public health orders.
 On July 30, the CPL began to play matches at home venues.

 Pacific FC defeated two-time champions and title holders Forge FC in the final to win their first title.